 That's not to, in any way, downplay the skill of the biogas plant operator, to achieve such a solid success.
 Not only that, to do it in a country, with almost none of the subsidy aid available in other nations.

 The article below is right to emphasise the ground-breaking biogas digester design results which can be achieved through a long-term focus on the biogas digestion process, regular monitoring of all plant aspects, and attention not only to feedstock quality and consistency, but also preventative maintenance of systems.
 This includes a simple digester-mixer pipe back-flushing regime as described in the full Press Release included below:

 Before you scroll down, we suggest that you might like to watch our video, which is all about the GreenGas business aspects of this page:

 Ireland’s Landmark AD Plant Continues to Set Standards – Attributed to Biogas Digester Design

 Press Release: Ireland’s first farm-scale AD/Biogas plant might well be approaching its eighth year of operation, but the 24/7 attention to detail at the GreenGas plant in County Limerick has never been more focused.

-Unlike the UK with its Feed-In-Tariffs (FiTs), there was no such incentive in 2010 in the Republic of Ireland – but determined to diversify and to continue to take its farm forward, the McDonnell family decided to go ahead with using both its dairy herd’s and poultry manure to produce biogas.
+Unlike the UK, at that time, with its Feed-In-Tariffs (FiTs), there was no such incentive in 2010 in the Republic of Ireland – but determined to diversify and to continue to take its farm forward, the McDonnell family decided to go ahead with using both its dairy herd’s and poultry manure to produce biogas.
 The McDonnells had the vision – and had more than done their homework.